Are you looking for the best scroll saw? Good, because in this article I review the top 3 on the UK market today.

 Einhell TC-SS 405 E 120 W Scroll Saw Review: best budget scroll saw

 This is an entry-level scroll saw that’s suitable for beginners.

 Powered by a 120W motor, it is powerful enough for precision cuts in wood, metal, and plastic.

-The throat size is 40 cm (16 inch) and you can manually control the speed of the cutting blade.
+The throat size is 40 cm (16 inches) and you can manually control the speed of the cutting blade.

 Weighing around 12.7 kg, it is easy to use and the blades can be changed quickly thanks to the clamping lever.
 Therefore, there are no tools needed for this process.

 Probably its most important downside is the fact that you can’t use pin-less blades.
 You can, however, tilt the table to a 45-degree angle which allows you to try different cutting shapes.

-Overall, good value for money, it is the top of the list as the best cheap scroll saw.
+Overall, good value for money, it is at the top of the list as the best cheap scroll saw.
 Don’t expect it to do miracles but it is a great tool to play around with.

 Record Power SS16V Review: best mid-range

 This mid-range scroll saw is ideal for beginners and advanced users alike.

-You can use both pin-end and pin-less blades, and you can easily replace them whenever you need.
+You can use both pin-end and pin-less blades, and you can easily replace them whenever you need them.

 With a tremendous 5-year warranty in place, rest assured that the product you buy will serve you good.

-Yet again, the table size is 16 inch and, just like the rest of the scroll saws we review in this article, it features a dust extraction outlet.
+Yet again, the table size is 16 inches and, just like the rest of the scroll saws we review in this article, it features a dust extraction outlet.

 It offers a variable speed control and you can cut up to 50mm thick wood on the faster levels.

 This scroll saw is quite versatile, the table tilts from 0 to 45 degrees, allowing you bevel cuts and even bowls to be made.

-I would highly recommend this saw to anyone that scrolls as a hobby, it offers good value for money.
+I would highly recommend this saw to anyone who scrolls as a hobby, it offers good value for money.
 If you need one for heavy-duty work – take a look at the next product.

 Proxxon MicroMot DS 460 Review: best if money were no object